 The United States BMW GS Trophy Western Qualifier Results

-Once a year, BMW opens applications around the world for BMW owners to prove their mettle and skills on these big bikes in an exclusive competition called the GS Trophy.
+Once every two years, BMW opens applications around the world for BMW owners to prove their mettle and skills on these big bikes in an exclusive competition called the GS Trophy.

 Take a dirt bike and make it larger, more powerful, and you get a particular class of bike called an “adventure motorcycle.”
 For BMW, the R1200 G/S is one of the best of the best in the class rivaled only by neighboring Austrian manufacturer KTM.

-Once a year, BMW opens applications around the world for BMW owners to prove their mettle and skills on these big bikes in an exclusive competition called the GS Trophy.
+Once every two years, BMW opens applications around the world for BMW owners to prove their mettle and skills on these big bikes in an exclusive competition called the GS Trophy.

 In previous years, the GS Trophy graced the landscapes of Southeast Asia, North America, South America, South Africa and North Africa.
 The multi-day event consists of intense daily stages which require a high-level of finesse to traverse and numerous special challenges which require teamwork to surmount.
 The upcoming 2018 GS Trophy will be held in Mongolia and very little is known about the course, daily stages, or challenges that await the various teams.